BBC Panorama team face threats after Kinahan investigation

 The BBC Panorama team’s investigation into Daniel Kinahan’s links to boxing was broadcast last week.
 File photograph: Collins Dublin

-The BBC’s Panorama team has been threatened by criminal elements in Northern Ireland after its investigation into Daniel Kinahan was broadcast last week.
+A BBC Panorama team has been threatened by criminal elements in Northern Ireland since its investigation into Daniel Kinahan was broadcast last week.

-The PSNI has warned the BBC of an unspecified threat from criminal elements in the North arising from the programme, during which Mr Kinahan’s place in Irish and European gangland crime was reported on as well as his influence and, unofficial, senior position in making deals within professional boxing.
+The PSNI has warned the BBC of an unspecified threat from criminal elements in the North following the programme, during which Kinahan’s place in Irish and European gangland crime was reported on as well as his influence within professional boxing.

-Mr Kinahan, who currently lives in the United Arab Emirates and has no convictions, has been identified by an Irish High Court judge in 2018 as controlling a vast international network of drugs and arms smuggling.
+Kinahan, who lives in the United Arab Emirates and has no convictions, was identified by an Irish High Court judge in 2018 as controlling a vast international network of drugs and arms smuggling.

+The Special Criminal Court has accepted Garda evidence about the Kinahan crime group being involved in execution-style murders in the context of feuding.

-The BBC’s head of current affairs, Jo Carr, said the broadcaster would not be deterred from its work by threats from criminals.
+Jo Carr, BBC’s head of current affairs, said the broadcaster would not be deterred from its work by threats from criminals.